Q2 Electricity prices: Wholesale energy up 8% over 2018

 Gas Generation

-Q2 2019 east coast gas production increased compared to Q2 2018 (+5%) and Q1 2019 (+5%), resulting in record high east coast gas production over financial year 2018–19.
+Q2 2019 East Coast gas production increased compared to Q2 2018 (+5%) and Q1 2019 (+5%), resulting in record-high East Coast gas production over the 2018-19 financial year.

-Meanwhile the quarterly-average gas price of $10.48/gigajoules (GJ) in Adelaide’s Short-term Trading Market (STTM) for 2019 represents the highest on record for that market.
+Meanwhile, the quarterly average gas price of $10.48/gigajoules (GJ) in Adelaide’s Short-term Trading Market (STTM) for 2019 represents the highest on record for that market.

 Liddell to stay open till 2023 as Yallourn suffers outage